iftikhar8/thesis/chapters/empirical/docs/empirical.md

 #### Patterns

 The general pattern was that the highest larval concentrations were found in the 5-50 m, with the lowest concentrations found in the bottom 50-100m layer (@fig:ontogeny-all).
 At the surface most larvae were preflexion, 30% more abundant than postflexion larvae, and twice as abundant as flexion larvae.
 In the 5-50 m depth bin, the concentration on preflexion was at its highest, flexion larvae became twice as abundant as the surface, and postflexion larvae also increased in abundance although now found in lower concentrations than preflexion larvae.
 In the lowest depth range, 50-100 m, pre-flexion larvae were found in small concentrations, 7.6 times lower than in the 5-50 m bin.
 Postflexion larvae were the most common ontogenetic stage in this depth bin, and along with flexion, were found at concentrations lower than the other depths.
 Each family displayed varying patterns of ontogeny by depth (@fig:ontogeny-family).
 The most consistent pattern of preflexion was that higher concentrations were found at the surface and in the 5-50 m bin and low numbers in the 50-100 m depth bin, seen in every family except Scaridae where concentration of preflexion larvae did not change much between depths.
 Most flexion larvae were caught in the 5-50 m bin, except for Mullidae which were found in the surface.
-For post-flexion larvae, generally they were found at the highest concentration in the 5-50 m depth bin, excpet for the families Mullidae (surface), Labridae (surface and 5-50 m), and Scorpaenidae (5-50 m and 50-100 m) and Serranidae (equal between depths).
+For post-flexion larvae, generally they were found at the highest concentration in the 5-50 m depth bin, except for the families Mullidae (surface), Labridae (surface and 5-50 m), and Scorpaenidae (5-50 m and 50-100 m) and Serranidae (equal between depths).

 ![The mean concentration (per m^3) of the abundant temperate reef fish larvae at three depth ranges (0, 5-50 m, 50-100 m) by ontogenetic stage (preflexion, flexion, postflexion; ± S.E.)](../figs/ontogeny-all.png){#fig:ontogeny-all}